By Rebecca Bartus

 “I hope that the ruling states that the school cannot punish the student for what they have said about the school,” cheerleader and sophomore Kenza Allen said.
-“It was [off] campus and if a place had the right to punish someone for saying something negatively about them that would directly be attacking the rights of the First Amendment.”
+“It was [off] campus and if a place had the right to punish someone for saying something negatively about them that would directly be attacking the rights protected by the First Amendment.”

 Precedent case: Tinker v.
 Des Moines

 There seems to be a never ending battle about the proper balance for students’ rights to self expression and disciplinary measures by school officials.

 A similar situation unfolded in the case of Tinker v.
 Des Moines, where students were suspended for wearing black armbands to protest the Vietnam War.

 The Supreme Court defended the students and declared that they “don’t shed their First Amendment rights at the schoolhouse gate,” as long as school activities are not disrupted.
 Some legal analysts predict that the Tinker ruling will serve as precedent in Levy’s case.